mrredo/command-handler-template/README.md

  template for command handling using discord.js :)

  Use this template however u like :)

+ dont forget to put your info in `config.js` file

  ## example usage (messageCreate event only)
  ```
  module.exports = {